-Table 37.
+Table 28.
 Annotated fields for SMF110_S_10 data (continued)

-Field Description Corresponding SMF field LclsMxtReached The local time when the task limit (the value of MAXTASKS) was met XMGLAMXT LclsMxtSet The local time when the task limit (the value of MAXTASKS) was set XMGLSMXT MAXTASKS The limit for the number of concurrent tasks XMGMXT RecordIncomplete An indicator that is set to YES if incomplete data is recorded SMFSTICD RecordType The internal record type, which is SMF110_S_10 Set by the data provider RecordVersion The record version in the following format: x'0vrm' SMFSTRVN StatsArea The status area Set by the data provider StatsType The status type.
-For example, one of the following types: • EOD • INT • REQ • RRT • USS SMFSTRQT SystemID The system identifier from the SID parameter in the SMFPRMnn member SMFMNSID TransCount The number of user and system transactions that are attached XMGNUM TransCurrentActiveUser At the present time, the number of active user transactions in the system XMGCAT TransCurrent_QSec At the present time, the number of seconds that transactions are queued because the task limit (the value of MAXTASKS) was met W_CUR_Q_TIME TransPeakActiveUser The highest number of active user transactions XMGPAT TransPeakQueued The highest number of queued user transactions XMGPQT TransQueuedUser The number of queued user transactions in the system XMGCQT TransTimesAtMAXTASKS The number of times that the task limit (the value of MAXTASKS) was met XMGTAMXT TransTotalActive For a specified time interval, the number of active user transactions in the system XMGTAT
+Field Description Corresponding SMF field GmtsMxtReached According to Greenwich mean time (GMT), the time when the task limit (the value of MAXTASKS) was met XMGGAMXT GmtsMxtSet According to Greenwich mean time (GMT), the time when the task limit (the value of MAXTASKS) was set XMGGSMXT IntervalDuration For a status type (StatsType) of INT, the interval duration, which is represented in the time format HHMMSS SMFSTINT LclsLast_TxnAttch The date and time when the last transaction was attached XMGLTAT LclsMxtReached The local time when the task limit (the value of MAXTASKS) was met XMGLAMXT LclsMxtSet The local time when the task limit (the value of MAXTASKS) was set XMGLSMXT MAXTASKS The limit for the number of concurrent tasks XMGMXT RecordIncomplete An indicator that is set to YES if incomplete data is recorded SMFSTICD RecordType The internal record type, which is SMF110_S_10 Set by the data provider RecordVersion The record version in the following format: x'0vrm' SMFSTRVN StatsArea The status area Set by the data provider StatsType The status type.
+For example, one of the following types: • EOD • INT • REQ • RRT • USS SMFSTRQT SystemID The system identifier from the SID parameter in the SMFPRMnn member SMFMNSID TransCount The number of user and system transactions that are attached XMGNUM TransCurrentActiveUser At the present time, the number of active user transactions in the system XMGCAT

-Table 37.
+Table 28.
 Annotated fields for SMF110_S_10 data (continued)

-Field Description Corresponding SMF field TransTotalDelayed For a specified time interval, the number of user transactions that were delayed because the task limit (the value of MAXTASKS) was met XMGTDT TransTotal_QSec For a specified time interval, the number of seconds that transactions were queued because the task limit (the value of MAXTASKS) was met W_TOT_Q_TIME TransTotalTasks At the time of the last reset, the number of transactions in the system XMGTNUM
+Field Description Corresponding SMF field TransCurrent_QSec At the present time, the number of seconds that transactions are queued because the task limit (the value of MAXTASKS) was met W_CUR_Q_TIME TransPeakActiveUser The highest number of active user transactions XMGPAT TransPeakQueued The highest number of queued user transactions XMGPQT TransQueuedUser The number of queued user transactions in the system XMGCQT TransTimesAtMAXTASKS The number of times that the task limit (the value of MAXTASKS) was met XMGTAMXT TransTotalActive For a specified time interval, the number of active user transactions in the system XMGTAT TransTotalDelayed For a specified time interval, the number of user transactions that were delayed because the task limit (the value of MAXTASKS) was met XMGTDT TransTotal_QSec For a specified time interval, the number of seconds that transactions were queued because the task limit (the value of MAXTASKS) was met W_TOT_Q_TIME TransTotalTasks At the time of the last reset, the number of transactions in the system XMGTNUM